jon-jacky/Piety/editors/eden.md

 ## Limitations ##

 **eden** is *ed.py* underneath.
-In display editing mode, you can insert or delete characters anywhere, but some commands are still line-oriented.
+In display editing mode, you can put the cursor and insert or delete characters anywhere, but some commands are still line-oriented.

+All *ed* commands leave the cursor at the beginning of the line.

 Search commands only find the line containing the search string.
 They leave the cursor at the beginning of that line, not at the search string within the line.

-Some other commands also leave the cursor at the beginning of the line.
+Some display editing commands also leave the cursor at the beginning of the line.
 For example, the *C* command that enters (or re-enters) display editing mode, the *^X* command that enters and executes a single command line, and the *^O* command that moves the cursor to the next